 P. Srirama Rao, Ph.D.

-VP Rao's role
+Vice President Rao's role

-To strategically advance VCU’s research priorities, a Strategic Research Priorities Planning (SRPP) Committee composed of research thought-leaders and faculty experts across VCU.
-These members have created a bold plan to serve as a framework for future investments and growth.
-Based on the excellence in research and scholarship on Monroe Park and MCV campuses as well as within the VCU Health System, the university will commit to Improving the Human Condition by focusing on four thematic initiatives:
+To strategically advance VCU’s research priorities, a Strategic Research Priorities Planning Committee, composed of research thought-leaders and faculty experts across VCU, created a bold plan to serve as a framework for future investments and growth.
+Based on the excellence in research and scholarship within the university and the VCU Health System, VCU will commit to "Improving the Human Condition" by focusing on four thematic initiatives:

 - Enriching the human experience